What is redundancy?

 - Relocation of business.

-It is worth noting that an Employment Tribunal will not interfere with an employer’s freedom to make such business decisions, and an employer is not required to justify its reason for making redundancies.
+It is worth noting that an Employment Tribunal will not interfere with your freedom to make such business decisions, and you are not required to justify your reason for making redundancies to an Employment Tribunal.
 As long as a Tribunal is satisfied that redundancy is the genuine reason for a dismissal, it will not look behind the facts of the matter to see how the redundancy situation arose.

 Do you have to follow any process?